Chilled Cucumber Soup with Avocado

 • 1/4 tsp black pepper

-2. Blend until smooth, adding water as needed to reach desired consistency.
+3. Blend until smooth, adding more cold water a tablespoon at a time to reach desired consistency.

 Your email address will not be published.
 Required fields are marked *